mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **Required Attendees - MLT only + HR Representative**

-The purpose of MLT Staff is to discuss MLT topics like CEO updates, board-level topics, hiring, sensitive HR-related announcements, company-wide programs like annual reviews & compensation, staff top of mind, etc.
+The purpose of the MLT Weekly Executive Meeting is to discuss MLT topics like CEO updates, board-level topics, hiring, sensitive HR-related announcements, company-wide programs like annual reviews and compensation, staff top of mind, etc.

 Ian to moderate through Asana.